-Restorative processes are valuable in situations where members of a community, whose ongoing relationships are underpinned by some shared concern, regularly need to build, maintain, or restore / re-set relations.
+Restorative processes are valuable in all of those situations where members of a community, whose ongoing relationships are underpinned by some shared concern, regularly need to build, maintain, deepen / strengthen, or restore / re-set relations.

 This sort of relationship management is essential in workplaces.

 Restorative practices are consistent with emerging best practice approaches in Human Resource Management and Industrial Relations.
 Restorative practices help organisations move beyond an over-reliance on bureaucratic “grievance procedure” systems.

 Notoriously, grievance procedures often lead to more grievance than they resolve.
 The initial case management of workplace harm is sometimes referred to as ‘triage‘.
 However, this is not consistent with the original or most common meaning of the term: a quick assessment followed by assignment to one of three streams.
 A presenting case of workplace harm may include elements of more than one of the categories of:

 - inappropriate behaviour of a sexual nature.

 What much contemporary HR practice calls ‘triage’ is in fact a segmentation process.
 It determines which aspects of a case will be examined by:

 - a unit or organisation which addresses sexual harassment, predatory behaviour, and sexual assault of a criminal nature; &/or